charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 Increment the tags as appropriate:

-    git tag -a v0.0.1 -m "React component can display you-rang in a table"
+    git tag -a v0.0.2 -m "React component can display you-rang in a table"

 So part of the midterm is having a commit and tag made with **elf-tagger**.

 ## The Private Key

-I have come up with a two step solution to be sure that we never push a private key to DockerHub.
+I have come up with a two step solution that I hope will mitigate somewhat the chances of us pushing a private key to DockerHub.

 1) When creating the container, we delete the key immediately after using it to clone the repo.
 2) When we pull the container onto our private server, we copy the key into our **system-environment** container.

-**NOTE**: _One might object that once we have cloned the Git repo and deleted the private key were done, since we will have no further use for it.
-But we might, in some future assignment, want to pull our Git repo to update it and then confirm that all is still well.
+**NOTE**: _One might object that once we have cloned the Git repo and deleted the private key we are done, since we will have no further use for it.
+But we might, in some future assignment, want to pull our Git repo to update it and then confirm that all is still well after any recent updates to our repo.
 In that case, we will need the private key to pull from GitHub._

 For the first step, we modify the **Dockerfile** for **system-environment** by adding one more line to our custom code: